 I read a really interesting article about how Tom Brady uses nutrition, training, and a healthy lifestyle to “age backwards.”

-I also don’t know anything about Manning’s lifestyle, but after reading the article, I did learn why Tom Brady seems to get better with age.
+After reading this article, I did learn why Tom Brady seems to get better with age.

 In short, he follows a diet, training program, and lifestyle designed to improve performance and health at the same time.